duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter09.md

 ---

-## Part 2: The Lognormal Model for Asset Prices
+##  The Lognormal Model for Asset Prices

 To value the option, we must model the probability distribution of the reference asset $S_T$.
 We assume the stock follows a **Geometric Random Walk (GRW)**.